 Tasha Willis, EdD, MSW

-Dr. Willis teaches courses in our Diversity sequence for both the undergraduate and graduate programs, as well as thesis at the graduate level.
-She explores cultural humility and critical consciousness with students as they prepare to confront complex, interlocking forms of social oppression on local, national and global levels.
+Dr. Willis teaches courses in our Diversity sequence for both the undergraduate and graduate programs, as well as a thesis at the graduate level.
+She explores cultural humility and critical consciousness with students as they prepare to confront complex, interlocking forms of social oppression on local, national, and global levels.